Debt Camel

 Send your bank statements with your complaint.
 If you haven’t got them all, send ones you do have and set about asking your bank for the rest, then send those.
 You are more likely to win a complaint if you send them, especially if you only had a few loans.

-If you have borrowed for many years and the pile of statements would be HUGE, it’s still a good idea to get them all now, but you could then wait and see that the ombudsman asks for.
+If you have borrowed for many years and the pile of statements would be HUGE, it’s still a good idea to get them all now, but you could then wait and see what the ombudsman asks for.

 Also get a copy of your free TransUnion Statutory Credit report and send it to the Ombudsman with your complaint.
-Don’t worry you can’t get an old credit report – the Ombudsman knows this isn’t possible.
+Don’t worry that you can’t get an old credit report – the Ombudsman knows this isn’t possible.

 But if you have other problem debts as well, talk to StepChange and they can see if a debt management plan would help.
-You can still complain if you are in debt management.

 Need some help?